HakaTim/sahkoporssi-widget/README.md

 4. `./setup.sh`
 5. Enter edit mode and press add widgets.
 6. Search "Sähköpörssi" and add it to your panel.

+OR

+you can install it using the widget manager on Kde by searching for it.

 -----------------------------
 ## License